 value: [ImplementationSpecific]

-Ultimately, any and all institutions should assume zero trust and work towards having the correct tools to allow them to rapidly mitigate emerging threats as well as have the tools in order to build the hand in hand Security & Governance that operating Kubernetes at scale demands.
+Ultimately, any and all institutions should assume zero trust and work towards having the correct tools to allow them to rapidly mitigate emerging threats.
+They should also have the tools to build the hand-in-hand Security and governance that operating Kubernetes at scale demands.

 Kyverno offers many other features to help automate security and compliance concerns.
 You can learn more about Kyverno at: https://kyverno.io.